jenkki-mies/graphql-node/README.md

 For the full tutorial, check out the following YouTube videos:

-Startng with GraphQL Tutorial #1 - Introduction to GraphQL by NetNinja (UK)
+Starting with GraphQL Tutorial #1 - Introduction to GraphQL by NetNinja (UK)

 https://youtu.be/Y0lDGjwRYKw?si=Co50CT5NZ-tA98s2